network-cards/network-cards/README.md

 If you use a Network Card, please cite our paper:

-James Bagrow and Yong-Yeol Ahn, _Network Cards: concise, readable summaries of network data_ (2022)
+Bagrow, J., & Ahn, Y. (2022).
+Network Cards: concise, readable summaries of network data

 Here is a bibtex entry: